Upgrade or Uninstall a Linux Private Agent¶

 The uninstall will remove the files installed during the installation.
 The /opt/jitterbit

-directory and Jitterbit Harmony Private Agent database are not automatically erased, and may include log files and application files generated when running operations.
+directory and Jitterbit private agent database are not automatically erased, and may include log files and application files generated when running operations.
 To completely remove all Jitterbit-related files, use these two commands:

 $ sudo rm -rf /opt/jitterbit